getreu/tp-note/doc/source/tp-note--manpage.md

 ## New note based on a non Tp-Note file

-When '`<path>`' points to a file whose file-extension is other than '`.md`', a new note is created with a similar filename and a reference to the original file copied into the note.
-The logic of this is implemented in the templates:
+When '`<path>`' points to an existing file, whose file-extension is other than '`.md`', a new note is created with a similar filename and a reference to the original file is copied into the new note's body.
+If the clipboard contains some text, it is appended there also.
+The logic of this is implemented in the
-'`tmpl_annotate_content`' and '`tmpl_annotate_filename`'.
-Once the file is created, it is opened with an external text editor.
+templates: '`tmpl_annotate_content`' and '`tmpl_annotate_filename`'.
+Once the
+file is created, it is opened with an external text editor.
 After editing the file, it will be - if necessary - renamed to be in sync with the note's meta-data.

 Example: